The Adventure of the Jade Jaguar: Publication history

 Flying Buffalo's original plan for Mercenaries, Spies and Private Eyes (MSPE) was to publish it as a boxed set that would include a rulebook for the role-playing game setting, and a separate short teaching supplement, The Adventure of the Jade Jaguar.
 However, they eventually decided to release the MPSE rulebook on its own as a single unboxed book.
 Although The Adventure of the Jade Jaguar was very short, having been written merely as a teaching adventure, it was released as the first MPSE adventure.

 Plot summary

-The Adventure of the Jade Jaguar is a solitaire adventure where a single player must foil the villainous Jade Jaguar, who has roused natives into a crude fighting force, and seized explorer Professor Jackson and her colleagues.
+The Adventure of the Jade Jaguar is a solitaire adventure where a single player character must foil the villainous Jade Jaguar, who has formed a fighting force from the natives, and taken explorer Professor Jackson as a prisoner along with her colleagues.

 Reception

+William Peschel reviewed Adventure of the Jade Jaguar for Fantasy Gamer magazine and stated that "You have to run through the adventure several times to get a good play value, Fortunately, there are a number of surprises that made rereading it a pleasure.
+It just may not be everyone's cup of tea."

 Nick Davison reviewed Jade Jaguar for Imagine magazine, and stated that "This is a very shallow module, which cannot be enjoyed for much longer than an hour."

 In the May 1984 edition of White Dwarf (Issue #49), Jon Sutherland was very critical of both the adventure and the MPSE system, giving the adventure a very poor overall rating of 3 out of 10, and stating that it "Sounds a bit like a second rate Tarzan script, read on if you can stifle the yawns.
 A poor introduction to a dull RPG."